Users of accessibility services, such as screen readers, rely on text labels to interact with user interfaces.

 - Listen to TalkBack’s spoken description of the focused item.
 Check if the item's type or state is included in this description more than once.

-Android's automated testing tools can detect some instances of user interface elements labeled with their type or state.
+Android's automated testing tools can detect some instances of user interface elements labeled with their type, state, or interaction instructions.
 Consider using Accessibility Scanner for Android for manual testing of your app on-device.
 For automated tests, turn on accessibility checking in Espresso and Robolectric.